Choosing The Top-Leading Home Security System Made This Easy

 This package made #6 on our list because of the Honeywell brand.
 This standalone touchscreen alarm kit may not be your best option of a quick setup.
 However, once installed one can count on it working for years to come.

-The Protection One smart control package covers the average users' needs.
+The Protection One smart control package covers the average users’ needs.
 Using a variation of the Honeywell Lynx panel in our #6, the digital alarm package comes with 3 window/door contacts, a motion detector and a key fob.
-This brand is on a slippery slope downwards, having once been our #3 recommendation in 2014 and now 7 in 2016.
+This brand is on a slippery slope downwards, having once been our #3 recommendation in 2014 and dropped to #7 in 2016.

 A deeper look into what it is: